 Purchase a license

-- Intended use period (including the period the work has already been used in)
+- Intended use period (including the time the work has already been used).

-- The size of the published image (pixel measurement)
+- The size of the published image (pixel measurement).

-- Whether the use is online or offline (or both)
+- Whether the use is online or offline (or both).

-- Whether or not attribution is required / intended
+- Whether or not attribution is required / intended.

-- Whether or not any changes are to be made to the image
+- Whether or not any changes are to be made to the image.

-- Whether or not industry exclusivity of the image is required
+- Whether or not industry exclusivity of the image is required.

 Understand the value

+To prevent the situation from happening again, especially in a company, implement and maintain an image management system, and take steps to clearly communicate best practice.
 Find out more about what to do when employees use copyrighted work without permission.